 Included in this program are academic courses in communication, quantitative reasoning, and social sciences that provide knowledge and abilities that enhance personal development and serve as a foundation for technical skills.

 This program is a combination of classroom, laboratory and clinical experience.
+During the clinical experience quarter students are required to attend 32 hours a week of clinical experience, Tuesday through Friday.
+Actual times may vary by pharmacy; most will be day shift hours.
 Students are required to carry personal health/medical insurance throughout their clinical rotations.
 No student will be allowed at clinical sites without proof of insurance.
-The abilities to stand, lift, bend and type are required to work as a pharmacy technician.

 Students pursuing an AAT or AAS-T degree must complete all college degree requirements prior to graduation.
 This includes courses that meet the requirements for diversity, computer literacy and the capstone project.